top of page

 Take a Closer Look

 An exterior paint was selected as the final coating to hide the carbon fiber and shield the epoxy from prolonged UV exposure.
 Thanks to the ultra-thin profile of the CFRP system, the completed installation seamlessly integrated with the surrounding environment.
+Alongside the carbon fiber reinforcement, stone-textured precast blocks were installed on along the one hillside to support retaining the existing wall and enhance stabilization and aesthetics.

 If you have a project that would benefit from our support and engineering expertise to bring it to completion, we're ready to assist.
 Contact us today.